estherDow/sequenceAll/README.md

 - clients can send messages to host name
 - ap name and password may be changed via post request.
 - Changes will take effect after restart

-//TODO:

-- add STA functionality

--Mute is toggled on all steps. fix.
--Deal with sudden disconnects of client.
--Remote IP not stored but retrieved from connected clients.